 Mikkie-dene Le Roux: I think you can find inspiration anywhere if you look.
 If you look you will find it.

-Sive Gubangxa: Like everyone mentioned, we are each other’s role models and super heroes and people that we aspire to be and support.
+Sive Gubangxa: Like everyone mentioned, we are each other’s role models and superheroes and people that we aspire to be and support.
 I find that in this space that has been created, there is no judgement.
-Zero judgement and 100% support.
+Zero judgments and 100% support.
 No one makes you feel stupid ever, no matter what it is that you are going through.
-It feels like the one space where, the piece makes you feel vulnerable but being with these women, you can feel vulnerable.
+It feels like the one space where the piece makes you feel vulnerable but being with these women, you can feel vulnerable.
 It’s like a response to it and if some people knew what went on in that room and heard the stuff we say and lets us walk out into society the way we are, they would be terrified.
 Absolutely terrified but it’s just that space and that love and it’s so important.
 I think we are all so fortunate that we can all feel that way in this space.
 Hopefully by sharing this story, one day we can actually be those people outside of those walls and outside of the theatre.